A Home and Neighborhood Program

 The influence of other adults: neighbors, teachers, leaders in Scouts, religion and sports will also start about age 10 and often will overshadow peer influence by the late teen years.
 As he grows, he reaches out to his community for acceptance and companions.

-The life of a six-to-ten year old is centered on his home.
+The life of a five-to-ten year old is centered on his home.
 He is just learning how to form close friends and explore new places.
 He still looks to mom and dad for approval, support and advice.
 Typically, he doesn’t start reaching out to other adults away from his home until the middle school years.
 Those Cub Scout years are recognized as an opportunity window for parents to exercise the greatest influence on their sons.
-Fathers who wait until their sons are in Boy Scouts to become involved are often rudely disappointed — by then, the boys are usually looking elsewhere for guidance and inspiration.
+Parents who wait until their sons are in Scout Troops to become involved are often rudely disappointed — by then, the boys are usually looking elsewhere for guidance and inspiration.
 Do it now in Cub Scouting!

-Each Tiger Track Bead and Arrow Point on his shirt is a sign that says “We spent hours doing neat things together!”
+Each Adventure loop on his belt or Webelos Pin on their color sash is a sign that says “We spent hours doing neat things together!”